-In all other respects, the USA common stock and the USA Class B common stock are identical.
-The holders of USA common stock and the holders of USA Class B common stock are entitled to receive, share-for-share, such dividends as may be declared by the USA board of directors out of funds legally available therefor.
-In the event of a liquidation, dissolution, distribution of assets or winding-up of USA, the holders of USA common stock and the holders of USA Class B common stock are entitled to share ratably in all the assets of USA available for distribution to its stockholders, after the rights of the holders of the USA preferred stock, if any, have been satisfied.
+In all other respects, the IAC common stock and the IAC Class B common stock are identical.
+The holders of IAC common stock and the holders of IAC Class B common stock are entitled to receive, share-for-share, such dividends as may be declared by the IAC board of directors out of funds legally available therefor.
+In the event of a liquidation, dissolution, distribution of assets or winding-up of IAC, the holders of IAC common stock and the holders of IAC Class B common stock are entitled to share ratably in all the assets of IAC available for distribution to its stockholders, after the rights of the holders of the IAC preferred stock, if any, have been satisfied.

-In connection with the VUE transaction, USA, Vivendi, Universal, Liberty and Barry Diller entered into an amended and restated governance agreement, which, among other things, retained Liberty's preemptive right to maintain its percentage equity ownership in USA.
-This preemptive right generally provides that following issuances of USA common shares exceeding 1% of the total outstanding USA common shares, Liberty may elect to purchase a number of USA common shares so that its percentage equity interest in USA after such issuances will be the same as before such issuances.
-In connection with the merger, Liberty has the right to maintain its percentage equity interest in USA following the merger.
+In connection with the VUE transaction, USA InterActive, now InterActiveCorp, Vivendi, Universal, Liberty and Barry Diller entered into an amended and restated governance agreement, which, among other things, retained Liberty's preemptive right to maintain its percentage equity ownership in IAC.
+This preemptive right generally provides that following issuances of IAC common shares exceeding 1% of the total outstanding IAC common shares, Liberty may elect to purchase a number of IAC common shares so that its percentage equity interest in IAC after such issuances will be the same as before such issuances.
+In connection with the merger, Liberty has the right to, and on May 13, 2003, exercised its right to, maintain its percentage equity interest in IAC following the merger.
+On May 13, 2003, Liberty also exercised its preemptive right with respect to IAC's proposed acquisition of the publicly-held shares of Hotels.com.
+As a result of such exercises, IAC issued to Liberty 33,813,169 shares of IAC common stock at purchase prices that were based on the prices of IAC common stock around the time of signing of the merger agreement and the Hotels.com merger agreement.

-The USA certificate of incorporation provides that there can be no stock dividends or stock splits or combinations of stock declared or made on USA common stock or USA Class B common stock unless the shares of USA common stock and USA Class B common stock then outstanding are treated equally and identically.
+The IAC certificate of incorporation provides that there can be no stock dividends or stock splits or combinations of stock declared or made on IAC common stock or IAC Class B common stock unless the shares of IAC common stock and IAC Class B common stock then outstanding are treated equally and identically.

-The shares of USA common stock to be issued in connection with the merger will be validly issued, fully paid and non-assessable.
+The shares of IAC common stock to be issued in connection with the merger will be validly issued, fully paid and non-assessable.

-USA Dividend Policy
+IAC Dividend Policy

-USA has paid no cash dividends on its common stock to date and does not anticipate paying cash dividends on its common stock in the immediate future.
+IAC has paid no cash dividends on its common stock to date and does not anticipate paying cash dividends on its common stock in the immediate future.

-USA Preferred Stock
+IAC Preferred Stock

-Shares of preferred stock of USA may be issued from time to time in one or more series.
-The USA board of directors has authority, by resolution, to designate the powers, preferences, rights and qualifications and restrictions of preferred stock of USA.
+IAC may issue shares of preferred stock from time to time in one or more series.
+The IAC board of directors has authority, by resolution, to designate the powers, preferences, rights and qualifications and restrictions of preferred stock of IAC.